-24 American Institute of Aeronautics and Astronautics The theoretical and experimental drag predictions are shown in figure 37 for the entire range of subsonic thru supersonic Mach number range.
+The theoretical and experimental drag predictions are shown in Fig. 38 for the entire range of subsonic through supersonic Mach number range.
 The inviscid pressure drag predictions obtained with the base separation model match the test data quite well over the entire subsonic through supersonic Mach range, except for Mach 1.025.
-The experimentally determined viscous drag at the lowest subsonic Mach Number is significantly less that predicted.
+The experimentally determined viscous drag at the lowest subsonic Mach number is significantly less than predicted.